mariodavid/jmix-petclinic-intercom/README.md

 the Doctors, as bots take some heavy lifting from their shoulders and reduce the workload of support requests.

-### Trigger outbound Bot through events
+### Proactively offer support when Treatment started

 It is also possible to trigger outbound bots through using incoming events as a trigger.
 Outbound bots are conversations that are triggered proactively by the Intercom messenger to the customer.

-Having the events already in place, it is possible to create a bot, that uses this event as a trigger.
+Having the events already in place from the example before, it is possible to create a bot, that uses this event as a trigger.

 The example use-case for this feature is the following: